xiaopeng12138/MaiDXR/README.md

 - Download and install [com0com](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/powersdr-iq/setup_com0com_W7_x64_signed.exe)
 - Configure com0com to bind COM3 and COM5 (it must be these two ports), COM4 and COM6 is optional (bind them will make your startup process faster).
 - Disable somehow DummyTouchPanel.
+- If you need button light, pls disable somehow DummyLED and bind COM20 21 22 23 to COM50 51 52 53 (it must be these ports).
 - Run the game in window mode and make sure there is no black bar.
 - Start MaiDXR.
 - Enable somehow Test mod then exit Test mode.